 It’s “all aboard” today for your first rail adventure, as Amtrak’s modern Downeaster train transports you through three states, from suburban Boston to Wells, Maine.
 There, you’ll be whisked away to lunch at Kennebunkport’s historic Nonantum Resort.
 Then, board a fully restored 1963 oak-planked lobster-style boat for a tour of the Kennebunk River and the beautiful Atlantic coastline.
 Captain Bob will share the regulations, techniques, lore and art of catching lobster.
 We will then explore the city of Kennebunkport on a guided tour of this charming town.
 The afternoon is yours to explore the city or relax at the Nonantum Resort.
 B, L

 DAY 4–MT WASHINGTON HOTEL/ MOUNTAIN COG RAIL

-The morning begins with a scenic drive through New Hampshire’s quaint northern lakes region.
-Next, explore the grand Mt.
+Today, explore the grand Mt.
 Washington Hotel, followed by a delicious luncheon in its elegant dining room.
 The day’s highlight is a 3.5-hour round-trip ride on the historic Mt.
 Washington Cog Railroad, the world’s first mountain-climbing cog train.
 In just three miles, you will ride the second steepest rack railway in the world up more than 3,500 vertical feet to reach the second highest point in the eastern U.S. On a clear day, those at the top can see from New York State to Maine...and even up into Quebec, Canada.
-And new for 2019: unpack and enjoy two nights at the picturesque Indian Head Resort in Lincoln, New Hampshire ... it’s situated on 180 acres of scenic splendor in the heart of the White Mountains.
-There is plenty to do here, including a walk up to the top of an observation tower...and easy-to-navigate trails around the beautiful mill pond.
-Indian Head has been entertaining travelers for nearly a century!
+Later, return to Indian Head, with plenty to do, including a walk up to the top of an observation tower...and easy-to-navigate trails around the beautiful mill pond.
+Indian Head has been entertaining travelers for nearly a century.
 B, L, D

 This morning, explore New Hampshire’s famed White Mountains and the Kancamagus Highway, renowned among New Englanders as one of the region’s most pristine scenic drives.
 Witness the splendor of the National Forest as you cross the 2,800-foot Kancamagus Pass, aka “The Kanc”, before dropping into a stunning, deep valley.
 The rest of the day is spent aboard a round-trip ride on the Conway Scenic Railroad; we’ve upgraded your seats to the scenic panorama First Class dome car!
 Enjoy some of the most dramatic natural scenery in the East as you travel through spectacular Crawford Notch—past sheer bluffs, steep ravines, cascading brooks and streams, panoramic mountain vistas, across Frankenstein Trestle and Willey Brook Bridge—en route to Crawford station.
-You will also enjoy a special meal in the train’s historic dining car.
-B, L
+You will also enjoy a special meal on the train.
+B, L, D

 DAY 7–HISTORIC SALEM/BACK TO BOSTON

-Today, we experience a tour of Salem with local step-on guide Karen Scalia.
 You may know Salem for being the quaint Massachusetts seaport town infamous for its “witch trials”.
 We will experience a performance of Cry Innocent, which is an interactive re-enactment of the pre-trial examination of Bridget Bishop, who was accused of witchcraft in 1692.
 You will get to serve as the jury and have an opportunity to cross examine the witnesses.
 Then we sit for a “farewell” lunch with fresh local fare before heading back to Boston and home.
 B, L

-Night 6: Holiday Inn Express, North Conway, NH
+Night 6: Holiday Inn Concord Downtown, Concord, NH

 Price Per Person: